 What Is a Leak Tester?

+A large portion of the population has no idea what a leak tester is, or the role it plays on products used every day.
 Have you ever stashed a few extra packets of sugar in your bag only to find a heap of the sweet stuff all over your things?
 Or maybe that package of smoked trout you picked up from the fish market started leaking before making it home?

 These are minor leak transgressions, however, imagine the consequences of a leak in your power steering, brake pads, even hospital blood bags and catheters.
 These leaks could pose serious, even fatal, risks.
 Luckily, products must meet certain requirements before being released to the public, and passing a leak test is one of them.

 Whether it’s through a manufacturing defect such as a crack or broken seal, or simply an imperfection in the product design, any gas or liquid that unintentionally flows through an object signifies a leak.
+Leak tests are used to identify a leak exists and measure the size of the leak.

 While we’d like to believe every product on the market can offer a 100% leak-free guarantee, most manufacturers allow for a specified “leak limit” when approving products good for public use.
 It’s within this scale that a leak test is used to determine if the product or system is functioning properly.